tiangolo/full-stack/docker-swarm-cluster-deploy.md

 * `--acme.httpChallenge.entryPoint=http`: use HTTP for the ACME (Let's Encrypt HTTPS certificates) challenge, as HTTPS was disabled after a security issue
 * `--acme.onhostrule=true`: get new certificates automatically with host rules: "traefik.frontend.rule=Host:web.example.com"
 * `--acme.acmelogging=true`: log Let's encrypt activity - to debug when and if it gets certificates
-* `--logLevel=DEBUG`: log everything, to debug configurations and config reloads
+* `--logLevel=INFO`: default logging, if the frontend is not enough to debug configurations and hosts detected, or you want to see more of the logs, set it to `DEBUG`.
+Have in mind that after some time it might affect performance.
 * `--accessLog`: enable the access log, to see and debug HTTP traffic
 * `--api`: enable the API, which includes the dashboard